andrewpareles/scope-tailwind/README.md

 ```

-## Using
+## Using Scopify-Tailwind
-To run, use:
+To run the tool, use `scopify-tailwind`.
+The source file is the only required parameter.
+Here are all the options:

 ```
-scopify-tailwind ./src  # source to scopify is first arg -n ./src2               # intermediate folder that will be created -p "prefix-"            # prefix to use (this prevents styles from leaking out) -s "scope"              # className in which prefixed styles will be applied (this prevents styles from leaking in) -g "@@"                 # if a class has this prefix, it won't be prefixed.
-By default, to start using the styles, use className="@@scope".
+scopify-tailwind ./src  # (required) the source folder with jsx/tsx files to scopify -p "prefix-"            # prefix to use (this prevents styles from leaking out) -g "@@"                 # if a class starts with this, it won't be prefixed.
+For example, "@@myclass" will be converted to "myclass", not "prefix-myclass"
+-o ./src2               # name of the output folder that will be created -s ""                   # If this is included, styles will only work inside an HTMLElement with this className.
+Defaults to nothing.
 ```

+If you want to understand what's going on behind the scenes, feel free to open up src2/.

 ## Caveats
 We add a prefix to all raw strings found *inside* className.